Progesterone is a natural female sex hormone.

 Further reading & references

-- Manufacturer's PIL, Cyclogest® 200 mg and 400 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated August 2011.
+- Manufacturer's PIL, Cyclogest® 200 mg and 400 mg Pessaries; Actavis UK Ltd, The electronic Medicines Compendium.
+Dated February 2016.

-- Manufacturer's PIL, Utrogestan® 100 mg Capsules; Marlborough Pharmaceuticals Ltd, The electronic Medicines Compendium.
-Dated April 2013.
+- Manufacturer's PIL, Utrogestan® 100 mg Capsules; Besins Healthcare (UK) Ltd, The electronic Medicines Compendium.
+Dated July 2015.

 Prof Cathy Jackson